mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

     [CardCSS]: ../../assets/user_guides/assets/css_change_card.png

+!!! note "Relationship between model ID and CSS ID"

-Some Vizro components produce a single HTML element with an ID that matches the model ID, allowing you to target it directly using the #id selector in CSS.
+    Some Vizro components produce a single HTML element with an ID that matches the model ID, allowing you to target it directly using the CSS #id selector.
 Other components generate multiple HTML elements.
 Within these, the "core" element will have an ID matching the model ID, while non-core elements may have IDs that are variations of it, such as `{model-id}-title`.

     In all instances, you can determine the correct selector by using Chrome DevTools or a similar tool after setting the appropriate model ID.

 ## Common examples